apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 	     - *statusToMon:*  The status of Traffic Monitor to poll (poll ONLINE or OFFLINE traffic monitors)
 	     - *seelogConfig:*  The absolute path of the seelong config file
 	     - *dailySummaryPollingInterval:* The interval, in seconds, at which Traffic Stats checks to see if daily stats need to be computed and stored.
+	     - *cacheRetentionPolicy:* The default retention policy for cache stats
+	     - *dsRetentionPolicy:* The default retention policy for deliveryservice stats

 **Configuring InfluxDb:**

-	At a minimum, InfluxDb will need to be configured for clutstering.
+	It is HIGHLY recommended that InfluxDb be configured for clutstering.
 Documentation on clustering configuration can be found on the clustering page of the `InfluxDb Website <https://influxdb.com/docs/v0.9/concepts/clustering.html>`_.

+	Once InfluxDb is installed and clustering is configured, Databases and Retention Policies need to be created.
+Traffic Stats writes to three different databases: cache_stats, deliveryservice_stats, and daily_stats.
+More information about the databases and what data is stored in each can be found on the `overview <../overview/traffic_stats.html>`_ page.

+	By default the cache_stats and deliveryservice_stats databases are set to store raw data for 26 hours with a retention policy called "daily" and the daily_stats datatbase is set to store data infintely with a retention policy called "daily_stats".

+	*Creating Databases:*
+		``create database cache_stats``

+		``create database deliveryservice_stats``

+		``create database daily_stats``

+	*Creating Retention Policies:*
+		``create retention policy daily on cache_stats duration 26h replication 3 DEFAULT``

+		``create retention policy daily on deliveryservice_stats duration 26h replication 3 DEFAULT``

+		``create retention policy daily_stats on daily_stats duration INF replication 3 DEFAULT``

 **Configuring Grafana:**

-	In order for grafana to integrate with Traffic Ops, it will need to be configured to allow anonymous authorization.
-More information can be found on the configuration page of the `Grafana Website  <http://docs.grafana.org/installation/configuration/#authanonymous>`_.
+	In order for Traffic Ops users to see Grafana graphs, Grafan will need to allow anonymous access.
+Information on how to configure anonymous access can be found on the configuration page of the `Grafana Website  <http://docs.grafana.org/installation/configuration/#authanonymous>`_.

-	Traffic Ops uses Grafana to display stats data to users.
-In order for the graphs to display correctly, you will need to install the ``traffic_ops_scripted.js`` file from ``/traffic_control/traffic_stats/grafana`` to the ``/usr/share/grafana/public/dashboards/`` on the grafana server.

-	More information can be found in the `scripted dashboards <http://docs.grafana.org/reference/scripting/>`_ section of the Grafana documentation.
+	In order for the custom graphs to display correctly (such as graphs for a chosen delivery service), you will need to install the ``traffic_ops_scripted.js`` file from ``/traffic_control/traffic_stats/grafana`` to the ``/usr/share/grafana/public/dashboards/`` on the grafana server.
+More information on custom scipted graphs can be found in the `scripted dashboards <http://docs.grafana.org/reference/scripting/>`_ section of the Grafana documentation.

 **Configuring Traffic Ops for Traffic Stats:**